ChiaraCati/FlooData/README.md

 *Format* of downloaded data is .csv
 *Provenance*: https://idrogeo.isprambiente.it/app/page/open-data

-IRI is not specified and Basic metadata is provided for *D6* and *D7*  such as:
+IRI is not specified and Basic metadata is provided for *D6* such as:
 - Title
 - Description with Version and Year
 - Licence